-Currently, there is very little regulation around what a business must disclose with regards to their social and environmental impact*.
+Currently, there is very little regulation around what a business must disclose with regard to their social and environmental impact*.
 There are companies that have taken it upon themselves to measure these impacts, but when you find this, how do you know if the data is considered good?

-This requires considering an organisation’s ESG (environmental, social, and governance) which includes factors such as the organisation’s response to climate change, their water management, as well as their treatment of workers.
+This requires considering an organisation’s ESG (environmental, social, and governance), which includes factors such as the organisation’s response to climate change, their water management, as well as their treatment of workers.
 We recommend this Forbes article to learn more about the rise of ESG investing here.

 The lack of regulation in these areas does make it difficult to discern whether or not a company has ethical processes.
 Professional investment firms use sophisticated services that rate companies, such as MSCI and Sustainalytics.
 However, the cost of subscription to these services is beyond an individual’s capabilities.